 1 The Treatment Technique for Total Coliforms requires that if the maximum percentage OR number of total coliform positive samples are exceeded a system assessment must be conducted, any sanitary defects identified, and corrective actions completed.
 Additional Level 1 Assessments or Level 2 Assessments are required depending on the circumstances.

-The Treatment Technique for E. Coli requires that for any total coliform positive routine sample with one or more total coliform positive check samples and an E. coli positive result for any of the samples a Level 2 Assessment must be conducted, any sanitary defects identified, and corrective actions completed.
-The E. Coli MCL is exceeded if routine and repeat samples are total coliform-positive and either is E. coli-positive, or the system fails to take repeat samples following an E. coli-positive routine sample, or the system fails to analyze total coliform-positive repeat samples for E. coli.
+2 The Treatment Technique for E. Coli requires that for any total coliform positive routine sample with one or more total coliform positive check samples and an E. coli positive result for any of the samples a Level 2 Assessment must be conducted, any sanitary defects identified, and corrective actions completed.
+The E. Coli MCL is exceeded if routine and repeat samples are total coliform-positive routine samples following an E. coli-positive routine sample, or the system fails to analyze total coliform-positive repeat samples for E. coli.

-DISINFECTION BYPRODUCTS - Collected in the Distribution System Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest LRAA Range Detected Typical Source Total Trihalomethanes [TTHMs] (ppb) 2023 Yes NA 80 28 9 - 41 By-product of drinking water disinfection Haloacetic Acids [HAAs] (ppb) 2023 Yes NA 60 26 6 - 37 By-product of drinking water disinfection
+DISINFECTION BYPRODUCTS - Collected in the Distribution System Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest LRAA Range Detected Typical Source Total Trihalomethanes [TTHMs] (ppb) 2024 Yes NA 80 30 17 - 44 By-product of drinking water disinfection Haloacetic Acids [HAAs] (ppb) 2024 Yes NA 60 30 14 - 48 By-product of drinking water disinfection